jaredly/geometricart/Roadmap.md

 - [x] so, I guess I've got image fills now!
 Which is very cool
 - [x] also, made my own canvas renderer, because svg->canvas was buggy 🤷‍♂️.

+- [x] get colors from an overlay!! maybe I should do an average?
+At any rate, I reeally want to be rendering more fancily...

+- [ ] background from palette pleeeease

 ## [ ] INTERSECTONS FOR ALL PATHS, if they don't already exist.
 AND SEGMENTS FOR ALL PATHS

-## [ ] MULTI FILL
+## [x] MULTI FILL

 ## [x] INSET, gotta have it.

+- [ ] all paths should be auto-simplified.

 - [ ] OK, so once we do `borders`, then we can have a flag for `don't inset from the border`.
 Which would make it make more sense to have only a couple things inset, and the rest not.
 - [ ] it would be nice to have the option to "dedup outlines ... so we only get one"

-- [ ] FIX MULTIFILL - first, allow me to "remove the custom", but also allow me to just nix the custom color, or inset, or whatever.
+- [ ] FIX MULTIFILL/merge - first, allow me to "remove the custom", but also allow me to just nix the custom color, or inset, or whatever.

 ## [ ] CLIP PLease, would be very nice.
 How to define?
 	- I could just use normal DrawPath ... would that make clipping very complex?
 I would definitely want to do path simpliciation yes very much.